 What are the symptoms?

 As the disease is a form of pneumonia, it can feel like severe flu.
 Symptoms may include a high fever, chills, cough, muscle aches, headaches, and diarrhoea.
 Symptoms will appear between two to ten days after contracting the disease.

 What are the long-term effects?

-If treatment proved effective, then patients may suffer no long-term effects, if not, then they may suffer a range of on-going issues such as fatigue, neurological damage or neuromuscular damage.
+If treatment proves effective, then patients may suffer no long-term effects.
+But if it is ineffective then they may suffer a range of on-going issues such as fatigue, neurological damage or neuromuscular damage.

 If you are an employer, or someone in control of premises (e.g. landlord), you have a legal duty to understand and manage legionella risks.